-Understanding Entrepreneurial Mindset- The revolution of entrepreneurship-The evolution entrepreneurship-Approaches of to entrepreneurship-Process approach-Twenty first centaury trends in entrepreneurship.
+Understanding Entrepreneurial Mindset- The revolution impact of entrepreneurship- The evolution of entrepreneurship- Approaches to entrepreneurship- Process approach- Twenty first centaury trends in entrepreneurship.

-Unit II:
+UNIT II:

 The individual entrepreneurial mind-set and Personality- The entrepreneurial journey- Stress and the entrepreneur- the entrepreneurial ego- Entrepreneurial motivations.
 Corporate Entrepreneurial Mindset- the nature of corporate entrepreneur- conceptualization of corporate entrepreneurship Strategy-sustaining corporate entrepreneurship.